jsmolka/blog/content/posts/workin-2/index.md

 The Strava API doesn't support image upload, so the user has to add it manually.
 Other indoor training apps like Zwift and TrainerRoad seem to have access to a custom version with image support, but mere mortals like myself aren't allowed to use it.

 ## PWA
 Using the Strava API also meant that there was no need to open other websites after finishing a workout.
 The app was now self-contained and ready to be turned into a progressive web app.
 There are multiple ways to do that, but adding a simple [manifest](https://github.com/jsmolka/workin/blob/master/public/manifest.json) makes it installable.
-There is no advantage apart from freeing up vertical space by removing the browser's address bar.
+There is no real advantage apart from freeing up vertical space by removing the browser's address bar.

 I had some trouble with the icon and needed to add additional padding to an already padded icon to fit within the [maskable icon safe zone](https://w3c.github.io/manifest/#icon-masks).